 We are experiencing truly unique times.
-To keep you updated, we would like to share the following information concerning our office regarding your accommodations related to COVID-19 and remote learning.
+To keep you updated, we would like to share the following information concerning our office regarding your accommodations related to COVID-19.

 If you have questions about how the Office of Disability Services is handling safety for COVID-19, email us at email@example.com.